-For any duck hunter who hasn't been in a blind south of the equator, the first sighting of birds coming into decoys is a profound experience.
+For any duck hunter who hasn't been in a blind south of the equator, the first sight of birds coming into decoys is a profound experience.
 Species seen here are varied, colorful, unique — in a word, superb.
 Hunting takes place just a short drive from your estancia or lodge.
 The region is populated with numerous small farms and varied terrain, including potholes, marshes and wetlands.
 With little pressure from local hunters, this is a waterfowler's paradise.
 After a filling lunch at the lodge and short siesta, hunters head back to finish the day's limit.
 Some afternoons may also include a hunt for pigeons or perdiz over dogs.

 Accompanying each hunter is a guide who carries shells, places the hunters in the blind, sets decoys, calls the birds and caters to every need.
 A typical hunt begins as soon as light comes.
-The marsh rises in thousands of noises and the ducks start flying, flock after flock to the decoys while the guide calls them in.
-On any given day, hunters will see nearly a dozen different species including: rosy billed pochards, Chilean widgeons, numerous teal and mixes of pintail and tree ducks.
+The marsh rises as thousands ducks erupt in the morning light, flock after flock buzz the decoys as the guide calls them in.
+On any given day, hunters will see a dozen different species including: rosy billed pochards, Chilean widgeons, numerous teal and mixes of pintail and tree ducks.

 Ducks: April - August